 The commission may allow a public utility to recover from ratepayers the expenses incurred for economic and community development.

-A public utility shall fund an affordability program for low-income customers in an amount based on a 50 percent electric rate discount on the first 400 kilowatt-hours consumed in a billing period for low-income residential customers of the utility.
+A public utility shall fund an affordability program for low-income customers at a base annual funding level of $8,000,000.
+The annual funding level shall increase in the calendar years subsequent to each commission approval of a rate increase for the public utility's residential customers by the same percentage as the approved residential rate increase.
+Costs for the program shall be included in the utility's base rate.
 For the purposes of this subdivision, "low-income" describes a customer who is receiving assistance from the federal low-income home energy assistance program.
-The affordability program must be designed to target participating customers with the lowest incomes and highest energy costs in order to lower the percentage of income they devote to energy bills, increase their payments, and lower costs associated with collection activities on their accounts.
-For low-income customers who are 62 years of age or older or disabled, the program must, in addition to any other program benefits, include a 50 percent electric rate discount on the first 400 kilowatt-hours consumed in a billing period.
+The affordability program must be designed to target participating customers with the lowest incomes and highest energy costs in order to lower the percentage of income they devote to energy bills, increase their payments, lower utility service disconnections, and decrease costs associated with collection activities on their accounts.
+For low-income customers who are 62 years of age or older or disabled, the program must include a $15 discount in each billing period.
 For the purposes of this subdivision, "public utility" includes only those public utilities with more than 200,000 residential electric service customers.
 The commission may issue orders necessary to implement, administer, and recover the costs of the program on a timely basis.

 (a) The commission must consider ability to pay as a factor in setting utility rates and may establish affordability programs for low-income residential ratepayers in order to ensure affordable, reliable, and continuous service to low-income utility customers.
 A public utility serving low-income residential ratepayers who use natural gas for heating must file an affordability program with the commission.
 For purposes of this subdivision, "low-income residential ratepayers" means ratepayers who receive energy assistance from the low-income home energy assistance program (LIHEAP).

 (b) Any affordability program the commission orders a utility to implement must: